Whimsy Stick

 • Some setups use elastic style tension that can feel “snappier” during direction changes

 Max’s take: If your dog is a freight train with fur, more distance helps you keep the session cleaner and calmer.
+Want the safe movement rules that prevent chaos and joint stress?
+Read the training guide here.

 2) Weight and Handler Fatigue